npaoakan/Probability-based_SLR-flooding/README.md

 * A water surface and its vertical uncertainty.
 You may also use a single value (e.g., MHHW) and its standard deviation as vertical uncertainty.
 * Amount of SLR to be modeled.

+NOTE: the Oahu-specific script was created to incorporate spatial analyses of compromised drainage systems and flooded streets.